Zubyk-Yaroslav/To-Do-app-react-API/README.md

 $ npm start
 ```

-Run this command, for lint checking (html, js and scss)
+Run this command, for lint checking (html, js and CSS)

 ```
 $ npm run lint